brahimmade/gh-books-project/README.md

 2. bookmanager - app to upload, update and delete book files and associated info.
 3. bookselection - app that lets a user view the books they have uploaded and select one to read.

 The django project also uses djangos built in auth / user system to provide a login to keep each users books seperate.
+Vue.js is used to make the book manager and selection pages dynamic and user friendly.

 The project has been dockerized.